benschaf/gipfel-lerner/README.md

 ### FAQ Page

 The FAQ page provides answers to common questions users may have about the site.
-The content of the FAQ page can by dynamically changed by a Staff member in the Django Admin Panel.
+The content of the FAQ page can be dynamically changed by a Staff member in the Django Admin Panel.
 For this, the Staff Account needs to be added to the "Customer Service Admin" Authentication Group.

 The FAQ page is designed using bootstraps accordion component, which allows users to easily find the information they are looking for.
 It helps to reduce the number of support requests and ensures users have a positive experience on the site.